 It is usually unilateral, as bilateral pulmonary aplasia is not viable.
 It is frequently associated with other congenital abnormalities, mainly cardiovascular, and has been reported to occur with VACTERL syndrome 1.

 Pulmonary aplasia usually presents with neonatal respiratory distress of variable intensity 2.
-In rare cases, it may go unnoticed until later in childhood / adolescence 1.
+In rare cases, it may go unnoticed until later in childhood or adolescence 1.

-It can also be discovered during prenatal ultrasound screening, on which it presents as an hyperechoic hemithorax 2.
+It can also be discovered during prenatal ultrasound screening, on which it presents as a hyperechoic hemithorax 2.
 The diagnosis is frequently hard to make, but mediastinal shift will usually be prominent.

-On chest x-ray, it presents as an hemithorax white-out with ipsilateral shift of mediastinal structures and contralateral lung hyperinflation.
-A main ipsilateral bronchus is rarely seen, although CT-scan can demonstrate a rudimentary main bronchus 1.
+On chest x-ray, it can present as a hemithorax white-out or ipsilateral lung volume loss with ipsilateral shift of mediastinal structures.
+Contralateral lung hyperinflation is usual with herniation of the normal lung into the contralateral hemithorax.
+A main ipsilateral bronchus is rarely seen, although CT can demonstrate a rudimentary main bronchus 1.

-CT-scan will confirm the absence of lung parenchyma and mediastinal ipsilateral shift.
+CT will confirm the absence of lung parenchyma and mediastinal ipsilateral shift.
+Contralateral lung hyperinflation is usual with herniation of the normal lung into the contralateral hemithorax.
 Also, there is an ipsilateral absence of pulmonary artery.
 It may also show other cardiac congenital malformations and ipsilateral bronchus remnant.

 For other causes of hemithorax white-out with ipsilateral mediastinal shift, see